 There is an important implication that can be drawn from these staggering statistics: It is absolutely essential to consider a trauma with every single patient in treatment.

-The brain is responsible for production of: serotonergic, opioid, dopaminergic, glutamatergic, thyroid and gabaergic function.
+The brain is responsible for the production of serotonergic, opioid, dopaminergic, glutamatergic, thyroid and gabaergic function.
 Dysregulation in the areas responsible for this production will result in abnormal and maladaptive functioning of these aspects of a patient’s physiology.

-The brain stem is involved in regulation of the heart rate, blood pressure, body temperature, and respiration; it also stores memory called “state memory.”9 The brain stem also controls the production and release of some neurotransmitters.
-Brain stem dysregulation caused by changes in associative networks therefore can produce abnormalities in production and release of some neurotransmitters, which are associated with psychiatric disorders such as depression and psychosis.
+The brain stem is involved in the regulation of the heart rate, blood pressure, body temperature, and respiration; it also stores memory called “state memory.”9 The brain stem also controls the production and release of some neurotransmitters.
+Brain stem dysregulation caused by changes in associative networks, therefore, can produce abnormalities in the production and release of some neurotransmitters, which are associated with psychiatric disorders such as depression and psychosis.
 Dysregulation can also cause increased adrenocortical hormone release in blood, suppression in immune system function, changes in blood flow, and alterations in heart rate and respiration rate.

 Below are some symptoms to look out for: